Nephritis

 Diagnosis

-- The cause of the nephritis first needs to be determined; this will require testing by a veterinarian.
+- Finding the cause of the nephritis is the first step.
+This may require investigation by a veterinarian.

 Treatment